bbazzis/PDS-Investment_Strategies/README.md

-# PDS-Programminf_for_data_science
+# PDS-Programming_for_data_science
-Assigment for Porgramming for Data Science subject
+Assigment for Programming for Data Science subject